Rohamunira/rplace-bot/README.md

 # rplace bot
-auto draw image in site https://rplace.live/, this is my challenge for myself
+auto draw image in site https://rplace.live/, this is just my challenge for myself